By Julius T. Jaesen, II

 Corruption is on an unstoppable proportion irrespective of Weah’s avowed commitment to end the menace.
 After three years in his administration, corruption is endemic.
 Service delivery by the government is deficient at all administrative levels.
 Liberians across the country, whether in urban cities or rural villages continue to live in multidimensional poverty and discontent among the youth is growing rapidly and growing at a geometric progression.

-With all the excesses in the government headed by former President Sirleaf, Liberians are now becoming to realize that yesterday was better than today.
-The masses of the people hold strongly the view, that in spite of the challenges they saw in the erstwhile regime headed by Mrs Sirelaf, governmental agencies were efficient and the government was successful in reaching the HIPC completion point we saw the cancellation of all external debts as a result of sound fiscal and monetary policy measures put in place by the government.
-She inherited an economy that was from scratch and promoted massive foreign direct investment thus creating jobs for the youth.
+With all the excesses in the government headed by former President Sirleaf, Liberians are now becoming to realise that yesterday was better pass today.
+The masses of the people hold strongly the view, that despite the challenges they saw in the erstwhile regime headed by Mrs Sirelaf, governmental agencies were efficient and the government was successful in reaching the HIPC completion point where they saw the cancellation of all external debts as a result of sound fiscal and monetary policy measures put in place by the government.
+Former President Johnson-Sirleaf inherited an economy that was from scratch and promoted massive foreign direct investments thus creating jobs for the youth.
 Under her stewardship, several young people got both local and international scholarships to pursue advanced studies thereby creating a productive and educated workforce.
 We witnessed the restoration of the country’s image from a pariah state or conflict hub to a respectable state among the comity of nations.

 Under Weah, we can only boast of failed loan deals from two 419 terrorist financing groups.
 With this current regime, we can see continued go-slow actions on the part of health workers demanding just compensations and salaries from the government.